 What is eSIM?

-If you’re already familiar with what a SIM card is, you wireless genius, you may have also heard the term “eSIM.”
 An eSIM, also known as an embedded SIM, is a completely virtual SIM card— basically one you can’t physically touch.
 Instead, it’s a programmable SIM card that does what a physical SIM card does: it securely connects you with your network and gives you access to your service so you can use your plan. eSIM cards can easily be installed onto your phone or device online or via app, and they’re essentially what makes your phone usable (beyond surfing free WiFi… or pretending your phone is on to avoid talking to people in public).

 While today’s cell phones still rely on physical SIM cards, many believe eSIMs are the future and it’s only a matter of time before eSIMs are more widely-adopted.
 Some phones, like the Motorola Razr flip phone (#ThrowbackThursday), are even compatible with only eSIMs, while many other cell phones today are compatible with both a physical SIM card and an eSIM, like the iPhone XR and iPhone SE.
 But eSIMs aren’t limited to phones.
 Embedded SIMs can also be used in today’s cars, drones, wearable tech, location trackers, and even industrial equipment.
 Did you think we were gonna drop facts about multi-sensor shipping devices using embedded SIM technology?
 Cuz we are.